smallkirby/kernelpwn/technique/modprobe_path.md

 3. You can execve the latter file of 2.
 4. `CONFIG_STATIC_USERMODEHELPER` is not enabled.

-In the most cases, 2 and 3 is fulfilled in kernel-pwn challs.
+In the most cases, 2 and 3 are fulfilled in kernel-pwn challs.
 So virtually, the only condition is that you have AAW.

-The sections below describdes the principle of this tech.
+The sections below describes the principle of this tech.

 ## determine binary format
 When you type `./hoge` on your shell, it calls `execve` systemcall.